Quinton Neville

 Order of Execution

-) - HAVING (another
+4. HAVING (another filter())

-retain only unique obs.) - UNION (
+6. DISTINCT (distinct() retain only unique obs.)

-) - ORDER BY [DESC/ASC] (
+8. ORDER BY [DESC/ASC] (arrange(desc()))

 Summary

-You may have noticed that the order SQL procedures are actually run in is the same general workflow for data wrangling in R with dplyr
+You may have noticed that the order SQL procedures are actually run in is the same general workflow for data wrangling in R with dplyr, and I don’t think that’s a coincidence!
+SQL, born in the 70’s, is hyper efficient at what it is designed to do

 1.2 Derived Tables

-statement which produces an intermediate table and in most SQL versions must be named with AS
+A derived table is a subquery in a FROM statement which produces an intermediate table and in most SQL versions must be named with AS.
+For example this is a simple derived table/subquery –

-* FROM (
+SELECT * FROM (

-SELECT + var_2 AS sum_1
+SELECT var_1 + var_2 AS sum_1

 FROM df